 Legacy Church is committed to lifting our voices together, as one Christian body, in praise to God.
 Therefore, the emphasis of our worship is on the congregational singing.
 All that we do in worship is focused on the greatness of our God and is intended to encourage full participation of God’s people in worship.
 We blend together traditional hymns with the best of contemporary worship music, and emphasize songs of all eras that are theologically rich and substantive.
 It is important to us that our worship is not a performance that people observe, but rather an offering to God that we all give together.

 Legacy Church is committed to carrying out the Great Commission of Jesus Christ to the ends of the earth, beginning with a powerful gospel witness in our city of Novi, Michigan.
 This Great Commission encompasses the sharing of the message of salvation through Jesus Christ alone, by faith alone, through grace alone.
 It also encompasses a ministry of social good which affirms the sincerity and reality of our gospel message.
-To this end, Legacy Church partners with a number of ministries and causes to advance this gospel mission: the Baptist State Convention of Michigan, the Southern Baptist Convention, Operation Christmas Child, MOPS, Another Way Pregnancy Center, Grace Centers of Hope, and others.
+To this end, Legacy Church partners with a number of ministries and causes to advance this gospel mission: the International Mission Board, Operation Christmas Child, Another Way Pregnancy Center, Grace Centers of Hope, and others.

 What to Expect